Mary Roy: Personal life

-Mary Roy was the daughter of P. V. Isaac, an entomologist who trained in England under Harold Maxwell-Lefroy and became Imperial Entomologist at Pusa, and Susy Isaac.
+Mary Roy was the daughter of P. V. Isaac, an entomologist who trained in England under Harold Maxwell-Lefroy and became Imperial Entomologist at the Pusa Institute, and Susy Isaac.
 She was born in 1933 and was the youngest among four siblings in the family.
 In a personal interview with The Times of India, she disclosed personal details about her life.
 She admitted to having a complicated relationship with her elder brother George, whom she would later sue over property inheritance.
 She grew up in Delhi where she completed her schooling before going to Madras (present day Chennai) to obtain a degree.
 She later moved to Calcutta and worked as a company secretary.
-She married Rajeeb Roy, a Bengali Hindu tea plantation manager in Shillong.
+She married Rajeeb Roy, a Bengali Christian tea plantation manager in Shillong.
 The marriage was said to have been an abusive relationship, which ended in a divorce.

-Roy had two children: a son, and daughter Arundhati Roy who is a Booker Prize winning author.
+Roy had two children: a son Lalit Kumar Christopher Roy, and daughter Arundhati Roy who is a Booker Prize winning author.

 The God of Small Things, written by Arundhati Roy, has a character, Ammu, who was based on her mother Mary.
 Mary confirmed she was very similar to the character her daughter wrote, however, she was never involved with a man of lower caste, as was the case in the book.
 In the interview, she details how Arundhati declared independence from her mother and both had a strained relationship for that particular period.
 However, she declared she was proud of Arundhati's accomplishments and did not expect that she would win the Man Booker Prize.

 Roy died in Kottayam on 1 September 2022, after a long period of age-related illness.